rw-tafe-git/CITE-Wiki-2/README.md

 # CITE-Wiki-2
-This is an app that shows wiki information on different types of Data Structures in programming
+This is a Wiki application that shows information on different types of Data Structures in programming